grinsted/ImGRAFT/README.md

 This software is open source (See licensing details elsewhere).
 In addition to the formal licensing terms, We would greatly appreciate an acknowledgement.
 Preferably in the form of a citation (once the paper is out) and a link to the web-page.

-Note: Example data not released yet because licensing terms has not yet been decided.

 ## File descriptions: